gup4win/wingup/curl/docs/SSL-PROBLEMS.md

 ## CA bundle missing intermediate certificates

-  When using said CA bundle to verify a server cert, you will experience problems if your CA cert does not have the certificates for the intermediates in the whole trust chain.
+  When using said CA bundle to verify a server cert, you will experience problems if your CA store does not contain the certificates for the intermediates if the server doesn't provide them.

+  The TLS protocol mandates that the intermediate certificates are sent in the handshake, but as browsers have ways to survive or work around such omissions, missing intermediates in TLS handshakes still happen that browser-users won't notice.

+  Browsers work around this problem in two ways: they cache intermediate certificates from previous transfers and some implement the TLS "AIA" extension that lets the client explicitly download such certificates on demand.

 ## Protocol version